Doomscrolling After a Tragic Event Can Be Draining — Here's How to Quit

-"Doomscrolling is an interesting phenomenon because it's a 'reassurance seeking' behavior," Dr. Moser explained.
+"Doomscrolling is an interesting phenomenon because it's a 'reassurance seeking' behavior," Moser explains.
 "That is, we're presumably looking for things to put our minds at ease — definitive information that helps us end the uncertainty or keep us in 'the know' or maybe even something good to offset the bad."
-Unfortunately, there's often not a definitive answer, so we can find ourselves in a cycle of looking for solutions and not finding anything, which causes or exacerbates anxiety.
+Unfortunately, there's often not a definitive answer, so we can find ourselves in a cycle of looking for solutions and not finding anything, which only causes or exacerbates anxiety.

 How to Stop Doomscrolling

 - After you've taken steps to change your doomscrolling habits, do a weekly check-in with yourself.
 Assess how well you're sticking to your new routine.
-For example, Dr. McElroy recommends asking yourself simple questions such as, "Am I spending more or less time scrolling than I would prefer?" and "How do I feel after making these changes?"
+For example, McElroy recommends asking yourself simple questions such as, "Am I spending more or less time scrolling than I would prefer?" and "How do I feel after making these changes?"